Sulfur Dioxide (SO2)

 What is Sulfur Dioxide?

-- SO2 is released when burning crude oil and during degradation.
+- SO₂ is released during the burning of crude oil, diesel fuel, and other petroleum products.

 Occupational Exposure Limits